• Skip to main content

 2. In a large bowl, add the Bisquick mix, shredded cheese, and finely diced jalapenos.
 Mix with a fork.

-3. Add in the hot water and stir to combine.
+3. Add in buttermilk and stir to combine.
 The dough will be sticky and thick.

-4. Using a cookie scoop, scoop out onto a cast skillet or cookie sheet lined with parchment paper.
-The biscuits can be close together.
+4. Using a cookie scoop, scoop out onto a greased cast skillet.
+The biscuits can be touching and close together.

 5. Place in the oven for 10 minutes.